codeSage-X/AgileFest-Hackathon-2022/README.md

 # AfroSphere

-Using Port Harcourt as a case study, This app possess feature which  serve to cotribute positively to the climate change issue (such as, air polution due to black suit) in the state.
+This app possess feature which  serve to cotribute positively to the climate change issue (such as, air polution due to black suit) in the state.

 ## Solution
 Our solution is gotten from the effects of climate change.